-Prior to summer you will receive a welcome packet via e-mail that includes:

-- Physician form (Filled out by Physician)

-- Facility User Agreement

-- Horseback waiver (if applicable)
+Prior to summer you will receive a welcome packet via e-mail that includes: Doctor Camper Health Form 2 (Filled out by Physician) Facility User Agreement Horseback waiver (if applicable)

-As we get closer in time to your child's camp session, you will receive a final email packet of information that includes details on transportation options, and any final details pertaining to your child's specific session.
+As we get closer in time to your child's camp session, you will receive a final packet of information that includes details on transportation options, and any final details pertaining to your child's specific session.
 Payment for camp sessions will be due four weeks before your camper's arrival.